thehackerwithin/berkeley/docs/_posts/2018-11-19-data-repos.md

 #### Formats

-- Most data repositories are able to handle most formats; however, this doesn’t always guarantee that they’ll be able to work with your data.
-Be sure to take a look at the repositories documentation to ensure they can store the data you’ve generated
+- Be sure to take a look at the repositories documentation to ensure they can store the data you’ve generated

 - Does the repository provide a way to preview data/scripts? i.e., ipynb in Github